kevinAlbs/specifications/source/change-streams/change-streams.rst

       operationTime: Timestamp,
       $clusterTime: Document,
       /**
-       * minPromisedResumeToken is returned in MongoDB 4.2 and later.
+       * postBatchResumeToken is returned in MongoDB 4.2 and later.
        */
-      minPromisedResumeToken: Document
+      postBatchResumeToken: Document
   }

   /**